One World Week 2018 takes place from November 17-25.

-This year's theme is Peace, Justice, the Sustainable Development Goals and YOUth.
+This year's theme is Activism and the Sustainable Development Goals.

 One World Week is a great way to learn more about the world in which we all live where we make links between our owns lives with those of others at personal, local, national, and global levels.